 Enter the last name, specialty or keyword for your search below.

-The Organization authorizes a JHM IRB to request the assistance of a consultant in preparing for discussion of a research protocol in accordance with DHHS regulations at 45 CFR 46.107 and FDA regulations at 21 CFR 56.107.
-If the IRB does not include a member familiar with participants vulnerable to coercion or undue influence, they may request a consult.
+The Organization authorizes the JHM IRBs to request the assistance of consultants in preparing for discussion of a research protocol in accordance with DHHS regulations at 45 CFR 46.107 and FDA regulations at 21 CFR 56.107.
+If the IRB does not include a member familiar with participants vulnerable to coercion or undue influence, they may request a consultation.

-Consultations may be formal requests for written comments or email requests and will be documented in the protocol file.
-Consultants may not vote with the JHM IRB members.
-The JHM IRB may not request the opinion from a consultant who has a conflict of interest, as defined consistent with policies on member or investigator conflicts of interest (See University Policy on Conflict of Interest and JHM IRB Policies 107.1 and 111.11).
-The consultant must confirm to the IRB member or Compliance Team member requesting the consultation that that no conflicts exist.
-The consultant then will be forwarded the applicable study information.
+Consultations may be formal requests for written comments or email requests and will be documented in the IRB’s meeting minutes.
+Consultants may not vote with the IRB members.
+The IRB may not request the opinion from a consultant who has a conflict of interest, as defined consistent with policies on member or investigator conflicts of interest (See Organization Policies 107.1 and 111.11).
+Prior to receiving any study-related information or documents, the consultant must confirm to the IRB member or Compliance Team member requesting the consultation that he or she has no conflicts of interest and will maintain confidentiality with respect to all information provided.

-When an application is submitted for JHM IRB review that involves research populations outside the U.S., the JHM IRB will accept the review by the local IRB or Ethics Board to satisfy the local context review requirement.
-The JHM IRB will request from the JHM investigator a copy of the local approval document.
-The JHM IRB will obtain a consult from an individual familiar with the cultural background, local context, and community attitudes of the country in which the research will be conducted if there is no local entity to review the study or if the entity cannot provide an approval document.
-The consultant must confirm to the IRB member or Compliance Team member requesting the consult that that no conflicts of interest exist.
+When an application is submitted for JHM IRB review that involves research populations outside of the United States, the IRB will require documentation of review and approval by a local IRB or Ethics Board (EB) to satisfy the local context review requirement.
+However, where no local IRB/EB exists or is available to provide this review, the IRB will obtain a consult from an individual familiar with the cultural background, local context, and community attitudes of the country in which the research will be conducted.
+A consultant for this purpose must make the same confirmations with respect to conflict of interest and the maintenance of confidentiality.